-Continuation of Sight Singing and Dictation II.
-The student should be able to read the material for Grades VI to VIII and should be able to carry successfully any part assigned in part singing at this level of difficulty.
+Sight singing and dictation of melodic material in major and minor keys and various rhythms; interval drills; introduction of chromatics.
+The student should be able to read at sight by the completion of the course the materials for Grades VI to VIII and should be able to carry successfully any part assigned in part singing at this level of difficulty.
+These courses should be taken serially.
 Required of Music majors and minors.
-To be taken concurrently with Music 11c.
+To be taken concurrently with Music 11 a.b.c.